wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 > The fact that, at work, I can run a full debug-build of Apex (the Avalanche Engine) and still reach decent performance is worth a lot to your day to day productivity!

-As we can see in a previous post about [swapping memory](../swapping-memory-and-compiler-optimizations) we can see that the c++ standard library can be far from great in a non optimized build!
+As we can see in a previous post about [swapping memory](../swapping-memory-and-compiler-optimizations) we can see that the c++ standard library can be far from great in a non optimized build (and honestly in an optimized one as well)!

 ## Just pass the closure!